iel-amra/Cub3D/readme.md

 ```

 Keys :
-* Deplacement : W,A,S,D or the arrow keys
+* Deplacement : W,A,S,D and the arrow keys
 * Exit the game : Escape
 * Activate the fly cheat : V